-- a.
+- .09 OMB audit guidance provides auditors the following guidance relevant to FFMIA. - a.
 A CFO Act agency's components, including government corporations, are subject to FFMIA.
 However, an auditor of separately issued component reports is not required to separately report on whether a component's financial management systems comply substantially with the FFMIA requirements. - b.
-Service organizations whose internal control over financial reporting have been suitably designed and implemented and are relevant to an audit must either provide their user organizations with a service organization report (type 2 report) or allow user auditors to perform appropriate tests of controls at the service organization.8 - c.
-If an agency's financial management systems do not comply substantially with one or more of the three FFMIA requirements, the auditor's mandatory report on compliance (or an accompanying schedule that is referenced in the compliance report) should disclose with which of the three requirements the agency's systems did not comply substantially, group findings together based on the requirement to which they relate, and comply with the applicable FFMIA reporting requirements (see FAM 580.77).9
+Service organizations whose internal control over financial reporting have been suitably designed and implemented and are relevant to an audit must either provide their user organizations with a service organization report (type 2 report) or allow user auditors to perform appropriate tests of controls at the service organization.11 - c.
+If an agency's financial management systems do not comply substantially with one or more of the three FFMIA requirements, the auditor's mandatory report on compliance (or an accompanying schedule that is referenced in the compliance report) should disclose with which of the three requirements the agency's systems did not comply substantially, group findings together based on the requirement to which they relate, and comply with the applicable FFMIA reporting requirements (see FAM 580.86-.90).12